lijovijayan/cors-demo/README.md

 # How can we do it?

-Add a CORS middleware on remote-server and bypass API calls by adding configurations.(add primary server's IP address in CORS configuration)
+Add a CORS middleware on remote-server and bypass API calls by adding configurations.(add origin server's IP address in CORS configuration)

 # why adding primary-server's IP in CORS configuration.